Pope Formosus: Papacy

 Shortly after his election, Formosus was asked to intervene in the Patriarchate of Constantinople, where Photius I had been ejected and Stephen I, the son of Emperor Basil I, had taken the office.
-Formosus refused to reinstate those who had been ordained by Photius, as his predecessor, Stephen V, had nullified all of Photius' ordinations.
-However, the Eastern bishops determined to recognize Photius' ordinations nonetheless.
+Formosus refused to reinstate those who had been ordained by Photius, as his predecessor, Stephen V, had nullified all of Photius's ordinations.
+However, the Eastern bishops determined to recognize Photius's ordinations nonetheless.
 Formosus also immediately immersed himself in the dispute between Odo of Paris and Charles the Simple for the French throne.
 Siding with Charles, Formosus zealously exhorted Odo to cede the throne to Charles, to no avail.

-Formosus was deeply distrustful of Guy III of Spoleto, the reigning emperor, and began looking for support against him.
+In 888 CE, Charles “The Fat” died without an heir, just three years before Formosus became the Pope.
+Almost a century after Charlemagne had been crowned emperor, the last son of the legitimate Carolingian line of succession had fallen.
+Seeing an opportunity to seize more power, Guy III, the marquis of Spoleto, drew up key support from other wealthy aristocrats and summoned an army to meet Berengar, a prominent descendant of Charlemagne through a female line of succession, at the Battle of Trebbia in 889.
+Guy defeated Berengar and seized “the iron crown of the regnum Italiae [Kingdom of Italy]” for himself.
+Now the King of Italy, Guy turned his gaze unto Rome.

+Formosus later involved himself in another conflict, in which Arnulf of Carinthia, the King of Germany, was marching through Tuscany on his way to Rome, and was met with the forces of Guy III of Spoleto, now the Roman Emperor, at the gates of Ivrea.
+Arnulf took the city after a siege, which began a feud between the two powerful figures.
+Formosus had trouble maintaining the goodwill of Guy, which caused him to become deeply distrustful of Guy and begin to look for support against him.
 To bolster his position, Guy forced Formosus to crown his son Lambert as co-emperor in April 892.
-The following year, however, Formosus persuaded Arnulf of Carinthia to advance to Rome and liberate Italy from Guy's control.
+Stephen V and Formosus became the first two popes to crown a non-Carolingian man Emperor of Rome in almost a century, presenting the title to Guy III, the marquis of Spoleto, and later to his son, Lambert.
+The following year, however, Formosus persuaded Arnulf of Carinthia to advance to Rome and liberate Italy from Guy's control, as the faction of “Spoletans” aligned themselves with Agiltrude, Guy’s wife.
 In 894, Arnulf's army occupied all the country north of the Po River.
-Guy died in December, leaving his son Lambert in the care of his mother, Agiltrude, an opponent of the Carolingians.
-In autumn 895 Arnulf undertook his second Italian campaign, progressing to Rome by February and seizing the city from Agiltrude by force on February 21.
+Guy died in December, leaving his son Lambert in the care of his mother, Agiltrude, who was an opponent of the Carolingians.
+In autumn 895, Arnulf undertook his second Italian campaign, progressing to Rome by February and seizing the city from Agiltrude by force on 21 February.
 The following day, Formosus crowned Arnulf as emperor in St. Peter's Basilica.
 The new emperor moved against Spoleto but was struck with paralysis on the way and was unable to continue the campaign.